OzyyDemir/OzyyDemir/README.md

 ### Hi there 👋 I'm Oğuzhan

-- 💬 Ask me about Computer Engineering
+- 💬 Ask me about Computer Engineering and .Net
-- 🌱 I’m currently learning Model-View-Controller with C#
+- 🌱 I’m currently learning Software stractures and .Net programming

 ---------------------------------------------------------------